-We also planning to minimise the impact of COVID-19 now and into the future on the well-being of our elderly and vulnerable residents.
-We are investing in our Community Wellbeing Programme and will continue to provide services such as home shopping, and the Community Bus.
+We are also planning to minimise the impact of COVID-19 now and into the future on the well-being of our elderly and vulnerable residents.
+We are investing in our Community Wellbeing Program and will continue to provide services such as home shopping, the Community Bus and home support and allied health activities run by Alwyndor's Community Connections team.